FastFinTech/.github/profile/README.md

-Playground for a semi-retired FinTech developer and adventure dad. *Update* Currently looking for a full-time project for the next couple of years
+Playground for a semi-retired FinTech developer and adventure dad. *Update:* Currently looking for a full-time project for the next couple of years

 Services I provide: